Denver - Design District - Alameda and Broadway

 There are three glycols occasionally added to supplements: Polyethylene glycol (PEG), propylene glycol, and propylene glycol alginate.
 PEG is a product of petroleum gas or dehydration of an alcohol.
 Studies have shown that implants of large amounts of PEG in rats caused cancer.
 Ingestion of large oral doses has produced kidney and liver damage.
 Propylene glycol in large oral doses in animals has been reported to cause central nervous system depression and slight kidney changes.
 Propylene glycol alginate is similar to propylene glycol but derived from seaweed.

-Graviola (Annona muricata) is a plant that is being promoted as having an anticancer effect but at this time there is no research or clinical trials available proving the safety or efficacy of this plant.
+Graviola (Annona muricata), aka soursop and guanabana, is a plant that is being promoted as having an anticancer effect but at this time there are no clinical trials or research available proving the safety or efficacy of this plant.
 Graviola contains a plant compound called acetogenin.
-Acetogenin, although found in small amounts in graviola, is toxic to rapidly divide cells and should be monitored for this effect as chemotherapy is monitored.
+Acetogenin, although found in small amounts in graviola, is toxic to rapidly dividing cells and should be monitored for this effect as chemotherapy is monitored.
 Additionally, there is some evidence that consumption of the fruit and infusions of graviola is linked to an increased incidence of Parkinson’s.
 Providing a toxic plant for consumption as a cancer treatment is not the goal of Natural Grocers, instead, we provide products to improve overall function and promote optimal health so the body can heal itself.

 This is a pituitary hormone involved in growth and repair of organs and tissues.
 It is being touted as an anti-aging therapy.
 However, there have been no studies on oral hGH products.
 Side effects of supplementing this hormone can include joint pain, carpal tunnel syndrome, bloating, edema, breast tenderness in men, diabetes, and possibly lead to prostate problems.
 However, we do carry homeopathic versions by Liddell and Renewal that are safe.